suncoast-devs/handbook/lessons/setup/index.md

 - Use the default for "Select Additional Tasks" -- Press `Next`
 - Click `Install`
 - Ensure the `Launch Visual Studio Code` checkbox is selected and press `Finish`
+- Once launched, uncheck the option "Show welcome page on startup" and close the welcome window

 </OperatingSystemSwitch>